 Comparison Table: ADHD vs. Autism vs. AuDHD Traits

 When you combine the two into AuDHD, you do not get a neat blend of both.
 Instead, you get a dynamic, shifting baseline.
-You might meticulously plan a detailed itinerary for a trip (Autism), only to impulsively abandon the entire plan the moment you arrive because you feel trapped by the schedule (ADHD).
-You might crave intense social connection and novel conversations, but require three business days of complete silence in a dark room to recover afterward.
+You might plan a detailed trip itinerary (Autism), only to impulsively abandon the entire plan the moment you arrive because you feel trapped by the schedule (ADHD).

 Understanding this internal civil war is the first step toward creating a life that actually supports your nervous system.
-If you are an adult in Vancouver, WA, or Portland, OR, seeking clarity about your neurotype, Haven Health Autism Assessments provides neurodiversity-affirming evaluations designed to explore the full, nuanced picture of who you are.
-Reach out today to start your journey toward self-discovery.
+If you are an adult in Vancouver, WA, or Portland, OR, seeking clarity about your neurotype, Haven Health Autism Assessments provides neurodiversity-affirming evaluations.

 Ready to Learn More?